 Rice Terraces of Batad – Self Guided

 Carved out of the hillside by the Ifugao people, it is absolutely amazing to think how such a spectacular place was made from the most basic tools.
-I’m at Batad Rice Terraces, a UNESCO World Heritage Site and I am doing this self guided.
+I’m at the Rice Terraces of Batad, a UNESCO World Heritage Site and I am doing this self guided tour.

 My day started in Banaue, Philippines.
-Here they have their own rice terraces, nice but not as amazing as Batad rice terraces.
+Here they have their own rice terraces, nice but not as amazing as Rice Terraces of Batad.

 Batad is a remote village which is only accessible by foot.
 You either need to take a Jeepney, but no one will ever tell you where and when they leave or what time they go back, or take a tricycle.
 The journey by tricycle will take 45 mins over the Saddle which gives you spectacular views.
 You can choose to walk over the Saddle but be aware that it is a steep 3 km uphill and another steep 3 km downhill.
 Your Tricycle driver should stop on the way to or from the start of the walk so that you can see the amazing views.
 They also sell yummy coconuts here.

 The tricycle will drop you off and will wait for your return at the point the road ends.
 We decided that we wanted to go to Batad Rice Terraces and Tappiya Waterfalls.

 The beginning of the trek is not that spectacular but as soon as you rise over the hill you will start to see the rice terraces and the mountains surrounding it.
 At this point there are plenty of cafes to soak up the views and there is also a place to sign in.
 Here there is an opportunity to pay a donation to the village.

 From here and at the start of the walk, we were regularly asked if we wanted a guide.
 I politely said we were just walking and exploring and all then left us alone.
 It was nice as in other places of the world they would follow you however they did respect when I said no. They did however not really tell me where we were meant to be going.